jugshaurya/showcase/mdx-blogs/stl.md

 - prev_permutation(container.begin(), container.end()) // O(n)
 - next_permutation(container.begin(), container.end()) // O(n)

-**Note: Use member functions of container if available rather than using global ones.
+**Note: Use member functions of the container if available rather than using global ones.
 There are more optimized.**